Frequently Asked Questions

 About the Festival

-This year’s Festival will be held on the weekend of 7th & 8th September, on the Weymouth Peninsula.
+This year’s Festival will be held on the weekend of 5th & 6th July, returning to Weymouth’s historical Harbour.

 What hours is the Festival open?